 Automation allows you to design and run back office business processes such as lead management, sales forecasting, and order fulfillment automatically.
 In addition, automating routine tasks can promote real–time collaboration within your organization, which will eliminate redundancy and help your staff align goals.
 This tool provides the most help to sales teams, who can use the automation feature to reduce administrative tasks.
 This lets them focus on creating leads, closing deals, and building customer relationships, all of which drive performance and profitability.

 Third Party Integration

 Third party integration refers to the partnerships between the CRM software developer and other service offering providers.
 The integration of CRM with additional tools and applications adds value to your CRM investment by offering you add–ons to enhance performance and encourage productivity.
-Typically, add–ons and integrations offered by third party providers include tools like lead capturing, desktop productivity, email marketing support, web services, and business management applications.
+Typically, add–ons and integrations offered by third party providers include tools like lead capturing, desktop productivity, email marketing support, web services, and business mana

 Data management features allow a business to store documents and other file types associated with their clients and customers in a consolidated database.
 Data management facilitates real–time collaboration with other authorized users internally across your business, and externally with customers.
 Also, as part of the collaboration process, you can set up alerts to notify you when changes to a file has been made.
 Data management can be utilized by all types of businesses.

 Email integration refers to the ability of the CRM software to seamlessly merge with your current email application, such as Outlook, Gmail, Lotus Notes, or IMAP–based email servers.
 Although email integration greatly helps businesses which conduct sales, marketing, and support activities, it can be beneficial to all business types and sizes.
 The email integration feature allows you to send emails, synchronize your calendar, and track client activities without having to change the way you work or toggle between various applications, so you stay productive.